nils-werner/raspi-dashboard/README.md

 Edit the dashboard service

-    systemctl edit dashboard@tty7.service
+    systemctl edit dashboard.service

-and adjust the URL in
+and adjust the service to your liking.
+For example an instance with the screened turned to the right and no input devices:

+    [Service]
+    ExecStart=
-    ExecStart=/usr/bin/cage /usr/bin/luakit "https://www.google.com"
+    ExecStart=/usr/bin/cage -rd -- /usr/bin/luakit -U "https://duckduckgo.com/"

-to your liking.
+    Environment=WLR_LIBINPUT_NO_DEVICES=1

 Readonly filesystem
 -------------------